patterncoder/NinjaSchemas/documentation/apiObjects/rentalItems.md

+#Rental Item
+An item that may be rented by a patron.

+*status*
+- Implemented 1/5/16 needs review

 #Object - rentalItem
-An item that may be rented by a patron.

-Fully Implemented - 9/18/15

 | Fields        | Type          | Description
 | ------------- | -------       | ------------|